nunukim/autotest/README.markdown

 To install an [AutoTest free ZenTest](http://github.com/grosser/zentest) version:
     sudo gem install grosser-zentest -s http://gems.github.com

-Setup
+Usage
 =====
-###Options
+ - go to a project folder with tests/specs/...
+ - run autotest

+### Options
-    -f, --fast-start                 Do not run full tests at start -c, --no-full-after-failed       Do not run full tests after failed test passed -v, --verbose                    Be verbose.
+    -f, --fast-start                 Do not run all tests at start -c, --no-full-after-failed       Do not run all tests after failed test passes -v, --verbose                    Be verbose.
 Prints files that autotest doesn't know how to map to tests -q, --quiet                      Be quiet.
     -h, --help                       Show this.

+Tips
+====
+ - you need diff.exe on windows.
+Try http://gnuwin32.sourceforge.net/packages.html

 TODO
 ====